-While it’s not ideal to be living through a market like this, it’s important to remember that volatility is a part of the investing environment and that long-term investors should not react to day-to-day market fluctuations and attempt to time the market.
+While it’s not ideal to be living through a volatile stock market like this, it’s important to remember that volatility is a part of the investing environment and that long-term investors should not react to day-to-day market fluctuations and attempt to time the market.

 It’s a lot easier said than done for most.
 Take a look at the hypothetical example below provided from Blackrock to explain the importance of not attempting to time the market.